naddeoa/booty/README.md

 You can run `booty --help` to see all of the options.
 You'll generally cd to a directory with an `install.booty` file and run `booty`.
-You'll see a table that shows the status of all of your targets and you'll be prompted to install all of the missing ones, which will display in real time as a second table with a row for each target getting setup.
+You'll see a table that shows the status of all of your targets and you'll be prompted to install all of the missing ones, which will display in real-time as a second table with a row for each target getting setup.

 ```bash
 Usage: booty_linux_x86_64 [OPTIONS]